Neutral plane: Metrology

 The property of remaining a constant length under load has been made use of in length metrology.
 When metal bars were developed as physical standards for length measures, they were calibrated as marks made on a length measured along the neutral plane.
 This avoided the minuscule changes in length, owing to the bar sagging under its own weight.

 The first length standards to use this technique were rectangular section solid bars.
 A blind hole was bored at each end, to the depth of the neutral plane, and the calibration marks were made at this depth.
 This was inconvenient, as it was impossible to measure directly between the two marks, but only with an offset trammel down the wells.

-A more convenient approach was used for the international prototype metre of 1870, a bar of platinum-iridium alloy which served as the definition of the meter from 1889 to 1960.
-This was made with a splayed H-shaped cross section, called the Tresca section.
+A more convenient approach was used for the international prototype metre of 1870, a bar of platinum-iridium alloy which served as the definition of the meter from 1889 to 1960, when the CGPM redefined the meter based on a krypton standard.
+This bar was made with a splayed cross section called the Tresca section resembling an X with a connecting bar, or alternatively a H with the sides bent at an angle.
 One surface of the centre crossbar of the H was designed to coincide with the neutral plane, and the calibration marks defining the meter were scribed into this surface.